RayDimn/Risk_Of_Rain_2_Expand/README.md

 ## Special Thanks

-`Eternalnoob` and `ApparentReality` - Testing / Bug Finding / Tweak Suggestion
+`Enternalnoob` and `ApparentReality` - Testing / Bug Finding / Tweak Suggestion

 `B-Gab-K` - Help with the Modpack Logo and Banners design